niksheridan/niksheridan.github.io/decisions/ADR-0000_use_of_MADRs.md

 * Terse linked documentation (especially diagrams) tend to be used more than comprehensive text
 * Text based documentation is far more manageable to version control than graphical representation
 * Changes should be auditable, and releasing these to 'production' could be viewed as more important than the actions they justify and underpin
+* Simplicity is strong driver for broader adoption and ongoing maintenance
 * [driver 2, e.g., a force, facing concern, …]
 * … <!-- numbers of drivers can vary -->